On this page

 How tenants are built

-In this configuration there is one org for all tenants.
+In this configuration, there's one org for all tenants.
 For example, Acme Bank configures one org for all of their individual customers, business customers, and partners.
 Regardless of how this configuration is implemented, tenants are typically created using groups.
 A group or collection of groups represent the users in a tenant.
 Groups are assigned to applications that give application access to all users within that group.

 Acme Bank offers products, website portals, and other wealth management apps to their customers and partners.
-Below is a diagram that lays out how these products, users, and groups would be organized within the Okta org.
+The following diagram lays out how these products, users, and groups would be organized within the Okta org.

 User types